ducakar/openzone/README.md

 - `OZ_GL_ES`: Use OpenGL ES 2.0 instead of OpenGL 2.1.
   `OFF` by default, forced to `ON` on Android and NaCl.

+- `OZ_LUAJIT`: Use LuaJIT instead of official Lua library.
+Lua scripts execute significantly faster, but there are some weird issues with LuaJIT not initialising sometimes.
+  `OFF` by default.

 - `OZ_NONFREE`: Enable support for building textures using S3 texture compression.
 Requires libsquish library.